ggrangia/Intro_GraphQL_Labcamp/README.md

 # Intro_GraphQL_Labcamp
-Boilerplate code for the "Introduction to GraphQL with Apollo"
+Boilerplate code for "Introduction to GraphQL with Apollo" Labcamp.

+This code is NOT PRODUCTION READY.
+Most of the features are just stubs.